GeoQB/geoqb/README.md

 _The GeoQB project makes multilayer graph management as easy as making a cake._

+What [Terraform](https://www.terraform.io/) is for managing cloud applications, GeoQB is for multi-facet graph data management.

 -----

 _pyGeoQB_ is our first public module in this repository.
 We have created it during the "Graph FOR All" hackathon and submitted it to the "Graph FOR All" Challenge.